docker/docs/docker-for-aws/scaling.md

 ## Scaling workers

 You can scale the worker count using the AWS Auto Scaling group.
-Docker will automatically join or remove new instances to the Swarm.
+Docker automatically joins or removes new instances to the Swarm.

 There are currently two ways to scale your worker group.
 You can "update" your stack, and change the number of workers in the CloudFormation template